oatlog/oatlog/doc/report/main.typ

 $a dot b=c => b dot a=c$, and distributivity, $(a+b) dot c = d => a dot c + b dot c = d$.

 @fig_background_practice_apply_rules implements this, for simplicity in a hard-coded manner.
-This is unlike a generic e-graph engine which must be able to handle arbitrary rules by interpreting or compiling them rather than relying on them being hand-written.
+This is unlike a generic e-graph engine, which must be able to handle arbitrary rules by interpreting or compiling them rather than relying on them being hand-written.

 Each of the three rules are phrased as conditional insertions, adding new e-classes and e-nodes when matching specific patterns in the existing structure.
 If this was the only effect of the rules then `canonicalize()` would never need to be run since `self.enodes` would never contain any uprooted e-class.
-However, e-node insertions on already existing e-node inputs result in `union()` operations, making a future call to `canonicalize()` necessary to restore the invariant that `self.enodes` contain only root e-classes.
+However, e-node insertions on already existing e-node inputs result in `union()` operations.
+These break the invariant that `self.enodes` contain only root e-classes, requiring a future call to `canonicalize()` to restore the invariant.

 This implementation does reach a fixed point in the sense that it builds a semantically complete e-graph, but from an implementation perspective it continues to allocate new e-classes with `make()`